Talk to an Expert

 Regulatory Framework for Authorised Money Changer License

-• Branch Licensing;
+• Branch licensing.

-• KYC (Know Your Customer) Matters;
+• KYC (Know Your Customer) issues

 • CFT (Combating of Financing Terrorism) Norms;